• VIEW ALL ADVENTURES

 July 7, 2026 Allison & Danielle

-Amber Karnes has spent the last decade proving that adventure doesn't belong to any one body type.
-Through Body Positive Yoga and the retreats she leads for women who've felt left out of the outdoors, she's helped guests surf for the first time in their 40s, jump into cenotes, and see themselves as athletes and adventurers, often for the first time in their lives.
-She's partnered with WHOA to design plus-size international adventures, like to the Galapagos.
+Amber Karnes has spent over a decade proving that adventure doesn't belong to any one body type.
+Through Body Positive Yoga and the retreats she leads, including WHOA plus Adventures, she's helped guests surf for the first time in their 40s, jump into cenotes, and see themselves as athletes and adventurers, often for the first time in their lives.

 How has adventure healed your body image?